nemad88/polygence/README.md

-This is a test assignment for Polygence.
+This is a coding challange for Polygence.

 ## Getting Started